ze-e/youtube_spfy/README.md

 USING YOUTUBE_SPFY

-To use youtube_spfy you must have spotify account to upload to, and the url of a youtube playlist.
+To use youtube_spfy you must have a spotify account to upload to, and the url of a youtube playlist.
 Simply enter youtube_spfy.py + the url + a name for the spotify playlist (optional) into the command line and hit enter!

 You can also add the tracks from a youtube playlist into an existing spotify playlist by entering youtube_spfy.py + the url + the name or id of the spotify playlist